mslaugh/Property-Inspection-Code-Sample/README.md

 You will need to specify a new password for each user the first time you log in with them.

+**Grant Licenses**
+1. After you have provisioned the Site Collection, content and accounts, open the Admin app and grant licenses to the accounts.

 **User Account Permission**
 1. After you have provisioned the Site Collection and content you must grant Member access to the Inspector, Dispatcher, and Repair People accounts.